MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-pro.md

 # Upgrade Pro

 Designed for larger organizations—or those with highly customized deployments of Skype for Business—Upgrade Pro guidance accounts for a longer upgrade lifecycle in addition to a variety of upgrade scenarios (voice, hybrid, Skype Room Systems, and so on), which will be covered in the coming months.
-Monitor the roadmap for the enhancements that are planned for Microsoft Teams; this will help you identify the right upgrade timeline for your organization.
+Monitor the [Skype for Business to Teams capabilities roadmap](https://aka.ms/skype2teamsroadmap) for the enhancements that are planned for Microsoft Teams; this will help you identify the right upgrade timeline for your organization.

 Although your organization might not be ready to upgrade just yet, we recommend getting started with the pre-upgrade activities listed below.
 Not only will your organization be able to start realizing the value of Teams, you’ll be able to accelerate your upgrade from Skype for Business as soon as Teams is ready for you.